sentry-demos/tracing/README.md

 # tracing
 SDK Tracing between a React javascript app and back-end Flask app.
-For prod deployment this uses GCP's Cloud Build, Cloud Container Registry and Cloud Run.
-See troubleshooting for how to run individually and work with the cloudbuild.yaml.
+For prod deployment this uses GCP's Cloud Build, and Cloud Run.

 ## Setup
 #### Versions